lsscecilia/dbms/README.md

 You should be able to see the version that u have downloaded

 ## Build project for Linux and Mac
+Please ensure that you have a active wifi connection as gtest module will be fetch automatically

 ``` bash
 cmake -H. -Bbuild